Russia will struggle to help firms under sanctions - former finance minister

 At a foreign business conference, Kudrin said he expected the Russian economy to stagnate this year or weaken further, and that growth would be negative in 2015, well below government forecasts for 0.5 percent in 2014 and 1 percent next year.

-With the economy slowing and social spending increasing, the government cannot invest in the economy at the levels it requires to weather Western sanctions, he said.
+With the economy slowing and social spending increasing, the government cannot help those companies which have already lined up with requests for financing after the European Union and United States imposed sanctions to close off external markets.

 Several state and private companies have suggested they would need to turn to the government for funds to weather Western sanctions.
-Russian state oil producer Rosneft has asked for $40 billion.
+Russian state oil producer Rosneft (ROSN.MM) has asked for $40 billion (24.73 billion pounds).

 Kudrin also said he welcomed the government's plan to turn eastwards for investment and demand but that it would take 20 years for those new trade relations to develop fully.